williamli9300/SwMM8RelayFix/README.md

 ## Changelog <a name="changelog"></a>

+- v2.1
+  - Includes c++ runtime libraries built in for devices without VC++ Redist or Runtime installed.
+  - Minor application metadata changes.
 - v2.0
   - Python script translated to C++ for native deployment.
-  - (This means a 99% smaller filesize and more efficient software!)
+  - (This means a 96% smaller filesize and more efficient software!)
   - Fixed minor issue in Python script that would add a new line to end of start list.
   - Python script kept in release for systems with Python preinstalled.
   - New C++ script updated to catch more exceptions.